 As illustrate in Figure 1-5 you can run this project by clicking ‘Go Live’ button in the bottom right corner of your VS Code or by pressing Alt-L Alt-O.

+Figure 1-5.
+Click on the Go Live button to run a project

  Note To run a project, the index.html file of that project must be opened in the editor when the ‘Go Live’ button is clicked, or when the Alt-L Alt-O keys are typed.
 This will become important in the subsequent chapters when there are other JavaScript source code files in the project.

 Figure 1-6 shows an example of what the default project looks like when you run it.
 Notice that after the project begins to run, the ‘Go Live’ button updates its label to show ‘Port:5500’.
 You can click on this button again to disconnect the IDE from the web-page to observe the ‘Go Live’ label again.
 Clicking on the button one more time will re-run the project.